Field Service Supervisor Salary

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

-For Field Service Supervisors, more experience in the field does not usually mean bigger paychecks.
-Average salaries for inexperienced employees average out to around $49K, but folks who have five to 10 years of experience earn a higher median of $54K.
-People with 10 to 20 years of experience make an average of about $63K in this role.
+For Field Service Supervisors, level of experience appears to be a somewhat less important part of the salary calculation — more experience does not correlate to noticeably higher pay.
+The average inexperienced worker earns $49K, and someone who has worked for five to 10 years can expect a bigger median salary of $54K.
+Field Service Supervisors with one to two decades of relevant experience report an average salary of approximately $63K.
 Field Service Supervisors who surpass 20 years on the job report pay that isn't as high as one would expect; the median compensation for this crowd sits around $67K.

 Pay Difference by Location

-Surpassing the national average by 38 percent, Field Service Supervisors in San Francisco receive some of the highest pay in the country.
-Field Service Supervisors will also find cushy salaries in Boston (+14 percent), Philadelphia (+9 percent), New York (+7 percent), and Oklahoma City (+6 percent).
-Place of residence plays a huge part in a Field Service Supervisor's salary, with San Antonio Field Service Supervisors earning salaries that are 36 percent less than the national average.
-Employers pay around 26 percent less in Kansas City and 20 percent less in Raleigh, below-median salaries for those in this field.
+Surpassing the national average by 37 percent, Field Service Supervisors in San Francisco receive some of the highest pay in the country.
+Field Service Supervisors will also find cushy salaries in San Diego (+11 percent), Philadelphia (+8 percent), Dallas (+7 percent), and Oklahoma City (+5 percent).
+Field Service Supervisors in San Antonio take home the lowest salaries, earning a whopping 30 percent less than the national average.
+A couple other locations with smaller-than-average paychecks include Austin and Kansas City (21 percent lower).